nanostudio-org/nanogp2/README.md

 If you get a warning message `This app isn't verified`, you need to display the advanced options to grant authorization to your installation.

-(if you've granted hautorization and if you want to grant authorization again, follow steps from the section `Manually revoke authorization`).
+(if you've granted authorization and if you want to grant authorization again, follow the steps from the section `Manually revoke authorization`).

 ##### Security